erlisakulla/bdg-django-react-xp4/README.md

 # Basic Local Setup
-- Find a directory within your computer where you would liek to store the repository.
+- Find a directory within your computer where you would like to store the repository.
 - Open the terminal in that directory and run:

 ```bash